Basic use suggestion for Kapidolo Farms diet and food items.

 A best use is to alternate different items from day to day.
 If they were all combined and added every day, then the daily feed would be uniform.
 Creating variety day to day offers behavioral enrichment to the diet-feeding regimen.

-I use these first four items differently than the loose-leaf items.
+I use these first three items differently than the loose-leaf items.

 The rose hips, hibiscus, and cactus re-hydration water can be up-cycled to moisten any pelleted food the following day.
 Yet another way to bring variety into the diet.